TeamCodeStream/atom-client/README.md

 - CodeStream requires version 1.34 or later of [Atom](https://atom.io/).
 - Your repository must be managed by Git, or a Git hosting service like GitHub.
-- In order to sign up with Slack, make sure your company doesn't require Slack apps to be pre-approved by an admin.
-CodeStream is not yet available in the Slack app directory.

 # Installation